AbdurrahimBalta/My-Python-Adventure/README.md

 The library has more than 2500 optimized algorithms, which includes a comprehensive set of both classic and state-of-the-art computer vision and machine learning algorithms.
 These algorithms can be used to detect and recognize faces, identify objects, classify human actions in videos, track camera movements, track moving objects, extract 3D models of objects, produce 3D point clouds from stereo cameras, stitch images together to produce a high resolution image of an entire scene, find similar images from an image database, remove red eyes from images taken using flash, follow eye movements, recognize scenery and establish markers to overlay it with augmented reality, etc.

 You can reach my Open CV examples from [here](https://github.com/AbdurrahimBalta/My-Python-Adventure/tree/master/OpenCV)

+* [Image Processing](https://github.com/AbdurrahimBalta/My-Python-Adventure/tree/master/OpenCV/OPENCV_g%C3%B6r%C3%BCnt%C3%BC_i%C5%9Fleme): The main aspects of the principle of Image Processing.

+In this section, topics such as open image, video upload, open camera, resize crop, shape text, joining images, warp perspective, blending, image treshold, blurring (smoothing), morphology operations, gradients, histogram are covered.

+# Introduction To Data Science

+In this section you will find some libraries that I learned in introduction to data science[here](https://github.com/AbdurrahimBalta/My-Python-Adventure/tree/master/Introduction%20o%20data%20science) (Pandas, Numpy, Mathplotlib).

+* [Numpy](https://github.com/AbdurrahimBalta/My-Python-Adventure/blob/master/Introduction%20o%20data%20science/Numpy.py): The main aspects of the principle of Numpy.
+* [Mathplotlib](https://github.com/AbdurrahimBalta/My-Python-Adventure/blob/master/Introduction%20o%20data%20science/Mathplotlib.py):  The main aspects of the principle of Mathplotlib.
+* [Pandas](https://github.com/AbdurrahimBalta/My-Python-Adventure/blob/master/Introduction%20o%20data%20science/Pandas.py):      The main aspects of the principle of Pandas.

+# Machine Learning

+In this section, I will find my machine learning journey, the algorithms I have learned and the work I have done in this field.[here](https://github.com/AbdurrahimBalta/My-Python-Adventure/tree/master/Machine%20Learning)

+> Columns in data ";" reserved with.
+Edit your IDE